 Modern Boulder City

 Downtown, Historic Boulder City has an old-west look and a southwest feel.
 This blends nicely with the charming 1940’s homes and also with the more modern buildings.
-Lake Mead is close by with a launch ramp and marina in Boulder City which is a strong resource for business.
+Lake Mead is a strong business resource attracting visitors to its launch ramp and marina in Boulder City.

 - Veteran’s Affairs